Iconic Beaches, Ranked

 Another hidden beach accessible only by boat can be found on the island of Palawan, considered the gateway to the Bacuit archipelago.
 You'll feel you've found heaven when you travel through this archipelago where limestone cliffs, coral reefs filled with colorful fish and sea life, and white-sand beaches convene.

 And yet!
 It's not overrun with tourists!
-True, there are some 1.2 million posts hashtagged #ElNido or #ElNidoPalawan, but annual tourism in 2017 didn't even hit 150,000.
+True, there are millions of posts hashtagged #ElNido or #ElNidoPalawan, but annual tourism is still lower than 200,000.
 Run, don't walk, to beat the crowds and see this magical place while it is still in its pristine state.

 5. James Bond Island, Thailand